-Skills and experience: Paul brings a wealth of experience to Essentra gained in increasingly senior operational and strategic executive roles alongside serving on a number of Boards in an non-executive director capacity for more than 20 years.
-Paul continues to use his experience to oversee the development of Essentra's strategy and the effectiveness
+Paul brings a wealth of experience to Essentra gained in increasingly senior operational and strategic executive roles alongside serving on a number of Boards in an non-executive director capacity for more than 20 years.
+Paul continues to use his experience to oversee the development of Essentra's strategy and the effectiveness of its operations.

-- McCarthy and Stone plc, Non-Executive Chairman - Ready Power Service Limited, Non-Éxecutive Chairman - First Port Limited, Non-Executive Chairman - Appello Limited, Non-Executive Chairman
+Other current appointments: - McCarthy and Stone plc, Non-Executive Chairman

+- Ready Power Service Limited, Non-Executive Chairman

+- First Port Limited, Non-Executive Chairman

+- Appello Limited, Non-Executive Chairman